-- Box (a) if you use the General Rule method; - Box (b)(1) if you use the Alternative Calculation Method (ACM) and your participant count as reported in item 13 of Form 1 is less than 500; - Box (b)(2) if you use the ACM and your participant count as reported in item 13 of Form 1 is 500 or more; or - Box (c) if you use the modified ACM for plans in distress or involuntary terminations.
-In addition, if you use the modified ACM, - you must enter in item 1 the proposed date of plan termination (in a distress termination) or the date of plan termination sought by the PBGC (in an

-involuntary termination), and
+- Box (b)(2) if you use the ACM and your participant count as reported in item 13 of Form 1 is 500 or more; or - Box (c) if you use the modified ACM for plans in distress or involuntary terminations.
+In addition, if you use the modified ACM, -- you must enter in item 1 the proposed date of plan termination (in a distress termination) or the date of plan termination sought by the PBGC (in an involuntary termination), and

-- you must follow the instructions in

-Part F, which tell you how to modify

-the ACM instructions in this Part E for

-items 2 through 5 of Schedule A.
+- you must follow the instructions in Part F, which tell you how to modify the ACM instructions in this Part E for items 2 through 5 of Schedule A.

 Any plan may use the General Rule method.
 The General Rule method requires a determination of vested benefits and assets and a determination of unfunded vested benefits by an enrolled actuary as of the premium snapshot date.
 (A more complete description of the General Rule method is at E.1.a., p.
-30.)
+32.)

 To avoid the expense that might be involved in using the General Rule method, you may wish to consider using the Alternative Calculation Method (ACM).
 The ACM requires only an adjustment of amounts determined as of the first day of the plan year preceding the premium payment year that are required to be reported in the plan's Form 5500, Schedule B. (A more complete description of the ACM is at E.1.b., p.
-31.)
+33.)

 If your plan is terminating in a distress or involuntary termination, you may instead use the modified ACM for such plans.
 The modified ACM uses the Schedule B for the termination plan year or, if unavailable, for the preceding plan year.
 (A more complete description of the modified ACM is at E.1.c., p.
-31.)
+33.)
 If you use the modified ACM, you must follow the instructions in Part F, which tell you how to modify the ACM instructions in this Part E for items 2 through 5 of Schedule A.